lora3213/package-challenge/README.md

 ### Porpuse
-The idea was solve the package challenge giving a scalable, cohesive and not acopled solution, with new frameworks and best practices, please see through the code and the commentarys
+The idea was solve the package challenge giving a scalable, cohesive and not acopled solution, with new frameworks and best practices, please see through the code and the commentaries

 #### Technologies